ZhanzhongyuGAO/Optimal-Censoring-Design-Framework/README.md

 For case study result, run 'LCM_case.py' ('LCD_case.py') to reproduce Figure.10-13 in the paper.

-Required python packages in 'requirement.txt'
+Required python packages in 'requirements.txt'